kschab/iterative-characteristic-modes/README.md

 ## Implementation notes

 The example utilizes pre-calculated data from method of moments simulations to reduce both the code complexity and the computational cost of the demonstration.
 Pre-calculated data are provided for an infinitely long, perfectly conducting elliptical cylinder with major and minor axes related by an aspect ratio of 4.
+All electric fields are polarized parallel to the axis of the cylinder.

 The use of these pre-calculated data to emulate calls to a general full-wave solver is clearly delineated within the code.
 In more realistic applications of the algorithm, those lines would be replaced with calls to whatever full-wave simulator is best suited for the problem being studied.